Palliative Care vs. Hospice Care

 Patient profile | Any patients with chronic pain or conditions who want to improve comfort as they receive primary treatment. | Terminal patients with chronic pain or conditions who want to improve comfort as they approach end-of-life. |

-For terminal patients? | Any patients, whether terminal or not. | Terminal patients. |
+For terminal patients? | Any patient, terminally ill or not. | Terminal patient. |

 Home or facility? | Palliative care can be provided at home or in a care facility. | Hospice care can be provided at home or in a care facility. |